Berlin, 2023 - colorfy

 Approach

-As Senior Design Strategist, I focused on applying strategic foresight to a concrete business context and ensuring that long-term exploration resulted in usable, decision-oriented outputs.
+As usable, decision-oriented outputs.
 My contribution spanned trend and ethnographic research, and vision translation:

 → Research & sensemaking